LightBit/libkripto/README.md

 # Kripto
 *Simple and flexible cryptographic library written in ISO C99.*

-Due to lack of time, lack of interest and technical difficulties project is abandoned.
+**Due to lack of time, lack of interest and technical difficulties project is abandoned.**

+**IT IS NOT TESTED**

 There is no documentation, however API is really simple.

 Run build.sh to compile.
-Makefile doesn't work (outdated).

 ### Supported features:
 #### Block ciphers